Tomer Hanuka: Reception

 Frédéric Potet from Le Monde labeled it "A combination of Bob Morane [a popular French adventure hero], David Lynch, and Katsuhiro Otomo (Akira)".
 Eric Libiot from L'express compared the coloring in the book (By Tomer Hanuka) to that of Hergé, creator of Tintin.
 Lysiane Ganousse from L'Est Républicain wrote: "The authors have turned a chilling true story into a stunning tale", and the comics critique website, 9emeArt, gave it a rating of 10 out 10, declaring that "Even though it's only January, we can already say it's going to be one of the best releases of the year".

 Publishers Weekly had chosen The Divine for "top ten graphic novel for spring 2015", describing it later on as: "Heady, hellacious, and phantasmagoric".
 Jesse Karp on his Booklist review wrote: "Stunning artwork and creeping dread weave together in this satisfying and moving page-turner".
 Michael Mechanic from Mother Jones called it "beautifully rendered", while io9 defined it as "Your next comics obsession".
 Rich Barrett from Mental Floss chose it for "The most interesting comics of the week" and praised it for being "stunning, cohesive combination [of elements]".
 Terry Hong, from The Smithsonian Asian Pacific American Center blog, wrote: "can’t-turn-away riveting [...]
 Unrelenting and uninterruptible", and the Eisner nominated comics blog Comics & Cola dubbed it "superb" and chose it for its pick of the month.

+Awards

+Hanuka and Bipolar were nominated for a number of comics awards, including the Eisner, the Harvey, and the Ignatz.
+The Hanuka twins were nominated for a 2001 Ignatz for Promising New Talent.
+Tomer was nominated for a 2003 Eisner Award for Best Short Story for "Telekinetic," in Bipolar #3; and he was nominated for a 2004 Harvey Award for Best Cover Artist for his work on Bipolar.
+Bipolar was nominated for a 2005 Ignatz Award for Outstanding Series.